ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     Flash the u-boot.img image into the SD card:
     $ sudo dd if=u-boot.img of=/dev/sdb bs=1k seek=69; sync

 For the U-boot.imx case, it should reside at offset 1024KB (1MB) of the SD card.
-To put it there, do:
+To place it there:

     $ dd if=u-boot.imx of=/dev/<your-sd-card> bs=1k seek=1; sync